 Teacher: Maya Inspektor

-This workshop was very successful during the summer of 2016, and I look forward to running sections during the summer of 2017 as well.
-This year, to allow students more time to ponder and revise their essays, while the final workshop is condensed and ideal for students with plans during the rest of the summer.
+The six-week workshops allow students more time to ponder and revise their essays, while the final workshop is condensed and ideal for students with plans during the rest of the summer.
 Last year I asked my students what they thought about the pace of each workshop, and both the six-week workshop students and the three-week workshop students told me they thought their own workshop's pace was ideal!
 The six-week workshops will involve instructional messages (which will usually include quick assignments to complete, approximately 30 minutes of work) on Monday, Wednesday, and Friday, with essay drafts due at the end of weeks 2, 4, and 6.
-The three-week intensive workshop will involve instructional messages every weekday and essay drafts due at the end of EACH week.
+The three-week intensive workshop will involve instructional messages every weekday and essay drafts due at the end of each week.

-This workshop is aimed at homeschooled students who will be seniors in the fall of 2017, but anyone is welcome to participate.
+This workshop is aimed at homeschooled students who will be seniors in the fall of 2018, but anyone is welcome to participate.
 Students who wish to prepare more than one admissions essay are welcome to register for more than one workshop.

 We'll cover the following topics: